vannieuwenhovej/php-progress-logger/README.md

 # PhpProgressLogger
-Easy-to-use & lightweight PHP Logger for advanced logging of progress &amp; time left in scripts.
+Easy-to-use PHP Logger for advanced logging of progress &amp; time left in scripts.